We can make this simpler: Gain access to a bundle of plugins with one purchase!

 Extends WPO365 | LOGIN and gives WordPress administrators more control over the complete single sign-on experience e.g. with support for Dual login and (Azure AD) Multitenancy.

-- Dual login to let users choose to login with O365 or with WordPress more
+- Let users choose to login with Microsoft (365 / Azure AD) or with their WordPress username and password more

 - Require authentication for only a few private pages more